-- Increase your income generating sources
+- Increase your income-generating sources

 But what if you are already working the longest hours possible?
-Let’s be real job market is in an ugly shape, finding a job is hard in the competitive job market and employs are getting paid less and less by every passing day.
-To make thing worse most of our skills are being replaced by automated machines and software that can do it better and faster.
-The technology is taking over our jobs and thus it is more the reason to stop relying on our job as an income source.
+Let’s be real job market is in ugly shape; finding a job is hard in the competitive job market, and employees are getting paid less and less with every passing day.
+Most of our skills are being replaced by automated machines and software that can do it better and faster.
+Technology is taking over our jobs; thus, it is more the reason to stop relying on our job as an income source.

 How to Spend Less and Save More?

-1. Budgeting and Setting Goals
+1. Setting Goals

 Now you will be saving money based on your income and expenses.
-Of course, it is easy to calculate your income but to figure out your expenses which may fluctuate from month to month can be a little daunting.
+Of course, it is easy to calculate your income, but figuring out your expenses which may fluctuate from month to month, can be a little daunting.
 And if you have never given much thought about how much you are spending each month or annually, it can be very mind-boggling.
 Here is what you need to figure out your AVERAGE monthly goals.

 2. Throw Your Credit Card Out of Window

-Remember the first episode of season 1 Friends when Monica made Rachel cut her Credit Cards into tiny little pieces?
+Remember the first episode of season 1 of Friends when Monica made Rachel cut her Credit Cards into tiny little pieces?
 You need to do exactly that!
-Not only it was a very empowering moment that changed the direction of Rachel’s life, but I would also say it conveyed a very strong message about credit cards.
+Not only was it a very empowering moment that changed the direction of Rachel’s life, but I would also say it conveyed a very strong message about credit cards.
 This is your real first step towards financial independence and saving money.

 3. Get Rid of all the Debit

-Before you start saving for your retirement you need to pay off all your debts which are evidently increasing by the day due to the interest rate.
-Sooner you pay them off less you pay in terms of interest.
-Any monthly debt payments are robbing you of your income and thus you will not be able to save much.
-Use Debit Snowball Method to pay off your debts by paying smaller loans and moving to the bigger ones.
+Before you start saving for your retirement, you need to pay off all your debts which are increasing by the day due to the interest rate.
+The Sooner you pay them off less you pay in terms of interest.
+Any monthly debit payments rob you of your income, and thus you will not be able to save much.
+Use the Debit Snowball Method to pay off your debts by paying smaller loans and moving to the bigger ones.

 4. Backup plan Savings

 Before you start saving for your retirement plan, you need to save for a backup plan.
-The reason why many people do not succeed in achieving financial independence is that life is unpredictable and they do not account for that.
+Many people do not succeed in achieving financial independence because life is unpredictable, and they do not account for that.
 Life happens, and things go wrong all the time.
-Halfway through your plan to saving and investing for your retirement you lose your job or maybe a huge unexpected expense comes up or one of your income sources shuts down, so what do you do then?
-You have no other option but to withdraw money and spend from your investment until you get back on track.
+Halfway through your plan to save and invest for your retirement, you lose your job, or maybe a huge unexpected expense comes up, or one of your income sources shuts down, so what do you do then?
+You have no option but to withdraw money and spend from your investment until you get back on track.

 4. Open a Saving account

-6. Opt for a Low Budget Life Style
+Opt for a Low Budget LifeStyle

 - Learn anything from YouTube tutorials.
-You can save a lot of money you spend every month on manicures, skin care, hair care, repairing electronics and car maintenance.
+You can save a lot of money you spend every month on manicures, skincare, haircare, repairing electronics, and car maintenance.

-- Opt for cheaper brands while shopping for utilities, you will be surprised that in lower quality packaging they are the same thing and big brands are just cashing their popularity.
+- Opt for cheaper brands while shopping for utilities; you will be surprised that in lower-quality packaging, they are the same thing, and big brands are just cashing their popularity.